Daunorubicin: Medical uses

 It slows or stops the growth of cancer cells in the body.
 Treatment is usually performed together with other chemotherapy drugs (such as cytarabine), and its administration depends on the type of tumor and the degree of response.

-In addition to its major use in treating AML, daunorubicin is also used to treat neuroblastoma.
+In addition to its major use in treating acute myeloid leukemia, daunorubicin is also used to treat neuroblastoma.
 Daunorubicin has been used with other chemotherapy agents to treat the blastic phase of chronic myelogenous leukemia.

 Daunorubicin is also used as the starting material for semi-synthetic manufacturing of doxorubicin, epirubicin and idarubicin.

 Mechanism of action

 Similar to doxorubicin, daunorubicin interacts with DNA by intercalation and inhibition of macromolecular biosynthesis.
-This inhibits the progression of the enzyme topoisomerase II, which relaxes supercoils in DNA for transcription.
+This inhibits the progression of the enzyme topoisomerase II, which relaxes supercoils in DNA; without action of topoisomerase II, these DNA supercoils interfere in transcription of DNA.
 Daunorubicin stabilizes the topoisomerase II complex after it has broken the DNA chain for replication, preventing the DNA double helix from being resealed and thereby stopping the process of replication.

 On binding to DNA, daunomycin intercalates, with its daunosamine residue directed toward the minor groove.
 It has the highest preference for two adjacent G/C base pairs flanked on the 5' side by an A/T base pair.
 Crystallography shows that daunomycin induces a local unwinding angle of 8°, and other conformational disturbances of adjacent and second-neighbour base pairs.

 It can also induce histone eviction from chromatin upon intercalation.